Best Picture Movie Marathon, Part 11

 The finale of Rebecca boasts a great reveal (slightly different from the novel) and everyone’s true nature comes to light.
 It’s a great Hitchcockian ending that would help define him, filled with powerful imagery, psychological suspense and plenty of twists and turns along the way.

-The Grapes of Wrath: The opening scene of The Grapes of Wrath is anything but inviting.
+The opening scene of The Grapes of Wrath is anything but inviting.
 It’s eerily flat and desolate, windblown and empty.
 The grey Oklahoma sky melts into the earth, creating a sad, almost depressed landscape.
 In the distance we see a gaunt man making his way through this depraved land, heading back to his family farm after serving a four-year prison sentence for manslaughter.
 It’s man vs. wild during the Dust Bowl of the 1930s, and Tom Joad (Henry Fonda) is about to embark on a life-changing journey towards the promise of opportunity, prosperity and success.

 When I first read The Grapes of Wrath, I hated it.
 I must have been in 6th or 7th grade and found it so depressing that I just blocked it from my memory.
 All I remembered was the breast-feeding scene, which apparently scared me for life.
 So, when it came time to watch this film, let’s just say I was less than excited.